 "Yeah, we had one of those," said the other sergeant, nodding in recognition.
 "Had a flail and threw fireballs, like a fucking knight or something.
 Ripped our navigator in two with its bare hands before Wilks here took it out."
 He nodded back at their engineer, who held an electrical cannon of his own.
 "We're gonna' make those fuckers pay."

 "I won't argue with that," said Jefferies.
 "Let's go.
 Tanner, you're up."

 Tanner slowly moved ahead through the left-hand corridor, sweeping a streak of fire over anything that still moved.
 Even with the extra support, I still felt a sense of dread building upon the air, like we were heading toward something terrible.
-It felt like the walls were breathing around us, a rattling wind coursing through the flesh as the sound of a heartbeat thumped upon the air.
+It felt like the walls were breathing around us, a rattling wind coursing through the flesh as the sound of a heartbeat thumped with a chaotic rhythm.

 "Heads up," said Tanner, stopping and pointing ahead.
 At the end of the passage, a wooden door painted entirely in black stood embedded within the brick, a white handprint pressed upon its surface.
 I could feel something beyond it that I had never experienced anything close to, like an aura of pure evil was radiating from the other side.